deepdoctection/deepdoctection/README.md

    Check this [notebook](https://github.com/deepdoctection/notebooks/blob/main/Analyzer_Configuration.ipynb) or the [docs](https://deepdoctection.readthedocs.io/en/latest/tutorials/analyzer_configuration_notebook/) for more infos.
  - Document layout analysis and table recognition now runs with Torchscript (CPU) as well and Detectron2 is not required anymore for basic inference.
+ - [**new**] More angle predictors for determining the rotation of a document based on Tesseract and DocTr (not contained in the built-in Analyzer).

 **deep**doctection provides on top of that methods for pre-processing inputs to models like cropping or resizing and to post-process results, like validating duplicate outputs, relating words to detected layout segments or ordering words